 3. Golden Mile Complex

 Part of the Singapore government’s urban renewal project, Golden Mile Complex may not be as lavish as other buildings in the city, but it’s just as noteworthy due to its architectural design.
 From Nicoll Highway where the front entrance is facing, the building resembles a typewriter, and the bright yellow columns make it even more noticeable from a distance.
-Inside the commercial space, there are 411 shops.
+Inside the commercial space, there are 411 shops for your Singapore shopping spree.
 This area is largely known for being an ethnic enclave for Singapore’s Thai population, so you’ll find plenty of Thai restaurants, shops, and clubs.

 Golden Mile Complex